How Much Does A Permanent Foundation For A Mobile Home Cost?

 It is the most commonly used foundation for mobile homes.
 It involves driving anchors on the ground to hold the mobile home down, protecting it from strong wind forces.
 The anchors are first driven to the ground, and steel straps get attached to them.
 The straps act as a connection to the main beam on the steel frame of one’s home.
 Outriggers are then welded to the steel beams for extra support and strength.

 The advantage of pier and beam foundations is that they are very cheap and easily affordable.
-They take less time to install than the permanent foundations.
+They take less time to install than permanent foundations.
 Additionally, they can be used in extreme weather conditions such as floods, heavily frosted and seismic areas.
-Their ability to withstand such harsh conditions and acting as wind zone resistors makes them preferable over other foundation types.
+Their ability to withstand such harsh conditions and act as wind zone resistors makes them preferable over other foundation types.

 Crawl Spaces Foundation

-Crawl space foundations designed for mobile homes are made of the excavated floor.
+Crawl space foundations designed for mobile homes are made of excavated floors.
 They are built with poured concrete footers that run down to the ground for anchorage.
 The mobile home’s frame rests on a wall supported by piers strategically placed to offer support.
 These points are customized differently in each home.

 Slab Foundations